 For most people, life entails juggling several responsibilities.
 You have your work, your family, your health, and other various commitments.
 Now when juggling physical items, there’s always the possibility that one or more may eventually hit the floor.
 And the more items you try to juggle, the more likely this will occur.

-“Work is a rubber ball.
+“…work is a rubber ball.
 If you drop it, it will bounce back.
 The other four balls—family, health, friends, integrity—are made of glass.
-If you drop one of these, it will be irrevocably scuffed, nicked, perhaps even shattered.” ―Gary Keller, The One Thing
+If you drop one of these, it will be irrevocably scuffed, nicked, perhaps even shattered.”1

 Some things you can afford to drop if needed.
 But some things are different.
 They’re like glass.
 Once they fall, you’ll have to go through the long and painful process of putting together the broken pieces—if that’s possible at all.